Save

 Lightweight yet sturdy options for alpine or sandy conditions, or where space in your pack is scarce.

+These are great alternatives to the pegs that come with lightweight tents.
+I have had a handful of these for over a decade, and am yet to bend one.
 They feature a 90-degree angle shaft that provides exceptional strength and holding power in medium to firm ground.
-They all also stack neatly together – making them easy to pack into a rucksack.
+Plus, they all stack neatly together, so are easy to pack into a rucksack.

 Steel Sand Pegs and Aluminium Angle Pegs